AlhajiTarzain/ALX-Webstack---Portfolio-Project/README.md

 Flavor Folio is a recipe-sharing platform built using Flask, designed for users to share their favorite recipes with others.
 Users can sign up, log in, and upload their recipes, including categories, difficulty levels, ingredients, and images.
 It provides functionalities for user registration, login, creating recipes, viewing all recipes, updating, and deleting them.

 ## Key Features
-User Registration: Users can register, providing their username, email, password, and an optional profile image.
+User Registration: Users can register, providing their username, email, password, and an optional profile image.yes.
 Login: Registered users can log in with their credentials.
 Recipe Submission: Users can submit recipes with details such as title, category, difficulty level, ingredients, and a recipe image.
 View Recipes: Anyone can view a list of recipes shared by all users.